DennisDean/BlockEdfSpectralSummarizeFig/README.md

 #### Limitations

 The adjudication options is not implemented in all functions.
-Curently inplemented in the 'Plot Aaverage Spectra' and 'Band Plots'.
+Curently inplemented in the 'Plot Average Spectra' and 'Band Plots'.

 #### Acknowledgements: